dibyendumajumdar/simpledbm/simpledbm-docs/docs/typesystem.rst

   registered, and later on retrieved by container ID.

 RowFactory
-  The RowFactory is responsible for instantiating Rows for tables and indexes.
+  is responsible for instantiating Rows for tables and indexes.

 TypeFactory